 Penal Code 632 PC is the California statute that makes eavesdropping a crime.1

-A prosecutor must prove the following to convict a person of this offense:
+A prosecutor must prove the following to convict you of this offense:

-- the defendant intentionally eavesdropped on, or recorded, someone else’s conversation,
+- you intentionally eavesdropped on, or recorded, someone else’s in-person conversation or telephone conversation,

-- the defendant did so by using an electronic device,
+- you did so by using an electronic device,

 - the conversation was one that would be considered confidential, and

-- the defendant did not have the consent of all parties to the conversation to eavesdrop on it or record it.2
+- you did not have the consent of all parties to the conversation to eavesdrop on it or record it.2

 An “electronic device” includes such things as: